Maroinelaassouli/Employees-managment-system/README.md

 # Employees-managment-system
-This project is a microservices-based Employee Management System built with Spring Boot.
-It provides functionalities for managing employee, including creating, updating, deleting, and viewing employee details.
-It also includes features like authentication, report generation, and Notification service.
+# Project Overview
+The Employee Management System is a web-based application developed using Spring Boot.
+The system allows organizations to manage employee records effectively, providing functionalities such as employee CRUD operations, user authentication, and reporting.
+The application follows a modular approach with secure role-based access and is optimized for easy maintenance and scalability.
 # Features
 - User Authentication service (login/logout functionality).
 - Employee Management service (add, edit, delete, view employee details).